SamuelEarl/data-science-reference-guide/HOW_TO_SETUP_DATA_SCIENCE_PROJECTS.md

 <br>

-## Install JupyterLab and run it outside of a virtual environment (NOT RECOMMENDED)
+## Use JupyterLab outside of a virtual environment (NOT RECOMMENDED)

 Install JupyterLab with `pip`: